ProfiseeAdmin/kubernetes/Ingress-controller-migration/README.md

 ## What The Migration Script Does

+The ingress controller swap itself typically takes about **2-5 minutes** in normal conditions (not including pre-checks, validation, or any environment-specific troubleshooting).

 The migration flow is designed to:

 1. Detect whether the current environment is public AKS ingress or private-IP ingress.